anthonymobile/njbuswatcher_2020/README.md

         - change color of bunching buses on the map?
         - indicate congested route segments
         - indicated bunching at stops - a red dot and the more bunching happens (or the worse it is) the larger the dot
+ - **add a higher level of geography**
+    - county?
+    - for statewide integration
+- **test re-skinning for another city: Newark**
+    - what needs to be changed (just route-config.py?)

 ---